 - Redirecting healthcare interventions away from expensive hospital settings and into people's

 homes through telemedicine, remote care and mobile health.

 - Transforming the role of patients in managing their own wellbeing through shared

 New, independently developed, mobile healthcare apps are giving people the tools to educate themselves on how to eat well and live well, while personal health records (PHRs) and patient portals help them to manage their own care needs.

-clinicians with a powerful range of analytical and diagnostic tools, and enable managers to
+plans, present clinicians with a powerful range of analytical and diagnostic tools, and enable

 Among other benefits, this will help identify early – even preventative – interventions where patients have a genetic predisposition to certain medical conditions.